Awaab's Law Deadline Calculator

 - 5-working-day rule (regulation 11): Relevant safety work for a significant hazard must be completed within 5 working days, beginning the day after the investigation concludes; otherwise the landlord must secure suitable alternative accommodation at the landlord's expense.

-- 12-week backstop (regulation 13): Supplementary preventative work must begin within 5 working days of the investigation concluding, or, where that is not reasonably practicable, by the end of 12 weeks beginning the day after the investigation.
+- 12-week backstop (regulation 13): Supplementary preventative work must begin within 5 working days, counted from the day after the day on which the investigation is completed, or, where that is not reasonably practicable, by the end of 12 weeks beginning the day after the investigation.
 Completion must follow within a reasonable period.